 Spiritual and cultural transformation: Living sustainably

 Like many others, I have recently shared this picture and quote on social media (on Gus Speth).
 To make it very clear: We are no saints – (almost) all of us – and that is actually OK.
-If we stop judging us and others on what one doesn’t do right and accept that everybody has at least a black spot somewhere and most likely some additional greyish areas in life where they aren’t on their best behaviour, we can start to inspire each other and transform our world.
+If we stop judging ourselves and others on what we don’t do right and accept that everybody has at least a black spot somewhere and most likely some additional greyish areas in life where they aren’t on their best behaviour, we can start to inspire each other and transform our world.

 Personal challenge: We are no saints

 The biggest item on my personal climate record is flying.
-I would never travel by plane within Germany or to neighbouring countries, but since I am diving I have at least one long-distance flight a year plus some local flights in island nations such as the Philippines, India or Indonesia in most years.
+I would never travel by plane within Germany or to neighbouring countries, but since I am diving I have at least one long-distance flight a year plus some local flights in island nations such as the Philippines, India or Indonesia most years.
 This way we fly more than the average person.
 Hence the overall pollution and emissions of travelling become our biggest ecological backpack.
-I have used organisations (like atmosfair) to off-set my air travel, but I don’t do it all the time.
+I have used organisations (like atmosfair) to offset my air travel, but I don’t do it all the time.
 There is definitely room for improvement there and I have air travel and offsetting on my research and to-do list for 2020.

 On the upside: I don’t own a car which doesn’t mean I am never using one.
 Nevertheless, I take lots of trains when in Europe and public transportation whenever feasible.
 I try to walk and bike all short distances if I don’t have lots of luggage or shopping bags (reusable ones, of course).
 Besides, I don’t rent or own an apartment or house, but share existing living space with others for most of the year or rent a room only.
 On average Yoeri and I call 10-20 square meters our home.
 I guess that is very much below average.